OpenHD/Documentation/general/contributing.md

 Now we need to open a pull request, and Git has helpfully provided a link we can copy/paste \(or depending on the terminal you're using, click\).

 In your pull request, make sure you describe what you changed, why it was needed, and the result of any testing you've done with those changes.
-If you need help building a new Raspberry Pi image that can be tested, ask in the [Telegram channel](https://t.me/OpenHD_HDFPV).
+If you need help building a new Image that can be tested, ask in the [Telegram Development Channel](https://t.me/openhddev).

 ### Releases \(for those managing official releases\)

+Releases are only made by the Core-Dev-Team, so please do not try to do it yourself.
+It's

-To make a new release, you just need to create a tag in your local Open.HD repo and push it to the `HD-Fpv/Open.HD` repository on Github.
+To make a new release, you just need to create a tag in your local Open.HD repo and push it to the `Open.HD` repository on Github.

 In a Git GUI client, this very easy but how you do it will differ in each client.
 You can still follow the general steps below but use the GUI to do the same thing the commands do.